One of my most enduring early writing lessons was simply how to hold a pen.

 Relaxing your writing hand can prevent chronic pain or worse in your fingers, hand, wrist, arm, and shoulders.
 The health benefits of that should speak for themselves.

 You may have a lot of perfectly understandable psychological reasons for not doing the blogging or other writing you want to be doing.
-That’s for other posts to address.

 You'll never feel like writing if it's physically uncomfortable to write.Click To TweetSo start there, with the simple, tangible situation at the end of your arm.
 You may try my grip and decide you still prefer your current way.
-Fine; whatever works.
+Do whatever works.

 My point is not change, but mindfulness.
 Maybe you’ll keep your current grip but relax it a little.
 If for no other reason, do it for your health.